 Recent conferences have highlighted networking as a means for sharing of best practices and the day opens with such an event to allow attendees to make connections immediately.
 Keynote speakers are chosen based on their relevance to current sustainability and social responsibility issues businesses face.

 NHBSR hosts an annual Spring Conference in May that explores corporate social responsibility (CSR) as it relates to the workplace, community, and environment.
-The conference features a prominent, respected thought leader in the world of CSR as an opening keynote address, a series of educational workshops and CSR discussion circles during lunch.
+The conference features a prominent, respected thought leader in the world of CSR as an opening keynote address, a series of educational workshops and panels, and CSR discussion circles during lunch.
 Networking is also a key element to the day, allowing a space for elevated discussion between like-minded businesses around key issues surrounding social responsibility.

 Educational session topics have included; corporate ethics; sustainability; green design and energy innovation: business response to disasters; employee volunteer programs; and the challenge of affordable housing.
 These sessions are designed for business people to interact and learn from their peers as they address common social concerns and CSR issues in order to find a more ethically developed and communally sustainable solution to every day business issues.
 The conference also explores the importance of building a corporate culture that recognizes the role businesses play as stewards for the generations that follow.